Woohoo! It's payday!

 Talk about bang for your buck.

-And since most cyber fraud occurs because of human error - whether that be from a lack of knowledge, a really well-designed scam, or just a new type of fraud - putting protections in place is vital to guarding your information, even when your staff is less than diligent in their security habits.
+And since most cyber fraud occurs because of human error - whether that be from a lack of knowledge, a really well-designed scam, or just a new type of fraud - putting protections in place is vital to guarding your information, even when your team is less than diligent in their security habits.

 It may feel like it's hurting your wallet at first, but your secure information is precious and should be protected as such.